We have created a high level guide to using advice and guidance for commissioners.

 Work with providers to understand requirements or tariffs by:

 - reviewing the NHS England benchmark prices for advice and guidance services, found in the Non-mandatory prices 2019-20 spreadsheet (Benchmark-advice and guidance tab), in the National tariff payment system: supporting documents

-- undertaking training needs analysis and carrying out training as necessary (find out more about e-RS training for referrers)
+- undertaking training needs analysis and carrying out training as necessary (find out more by visiting the training section for referrers)

 - engaging with referrers to create new processes